Russian aircraft carrier Admiral Kuznetsov

 Admiral Kuznetsov has been out of service since March 2017.
 The modernization, overhaul and repair process has been hampered by accidents, embezzlement of funds, and other setbacks.
 After the floating drydock sank in Kola Bay (Murmansk) in an accident that killed one worker in October 2018, the ship was towed to Sevmorput Yard No 35.
 In another mishap in December 2019, a major fire killed at least one worker and injured ten others.
 In June 2022, the ship was transferred to a drydock at the 35th Ship Repair Plant in Murmansk, where she remained until February 2023.
 It was estimated that repairs would be completed and the ship would be transferred back to the Russian Navy in 2024, but this was delayed to at least 2025.
-In September 2024, her crew were reassigned to a combat unit in Ukraine.
+In September 2024, her crew were reassigned to a combat unit engaged in the Russo-Ukrainian war.
 As of February 2025, she still remains out of service which leaves the Russian Navy without an operational aircraft carrier.
 In July 2025, it was reported that work on Admiral Kuznetsov had been suspended and that the ship may be dismantled or sold.